alex-richard-alisha/sdc-questions-and-answers/README.md

 If a rebuild is required, one must first stop any containers associated with the image in question.
 Then, those containers must be removed (`docker container rm <container_name>`), and then the image can be removed (`docker image rm <image_name>`).
 Before a build can be reattempted, the cache should first be cleared (`docker builder prune`).

 After an image is built for both node and postgres (using the approach listed above), run `docker compose up`.
-This will mount both of the
+This will mount all images defined in the compose file.

+If you get in too deep, use `docker system prune` to clear things out.
+Similarly, when faced with too many redundant images, use `docker image prune -a`.

 ### Technologies